reactphp/promise/README.md

 ```

 #### Progress event forwarding

+> Deprecated in v2.6.0: Progress support is deprecated and should not be used anymore.

 In the same way as resolution and rejection handlers, your progress handler
 **MUST** return a progress event to be propagated to the next link in the chain.